...information from the episodes - childhood and school

 At the end of the episode, he deals with genealogy.
 It could be a clue one did get information about Steed's family in Requiem.

-Another place where Steed spent "most of his childhood playing" games such as Cowboys and Indians, "Doctors and Nurses", where young Steed was "running through the shrubbery, whopping and jumping, climbing and falling, the tree huts", appeared in Legacy of Death, when he hides the dagger inside a small pavilion
+Another place where Steed spent "most of his childhood playing" games such as Cowboys and Indians, "Doctors and Nurses", where young Steed was "running through the shrubbery, whopping and jumping, climbing and falling, the tree huts", appeared in Legacy of Death, when he hides the dagger inside a small pavilion.

-And the house where Steed grows up has to be not far away from his mansion in TNA, Steed's Stud.
+And the house where Steed grew up has to be not far away from his mansion in TNA, Steed's Stud.
 When he realizes that Mark Crayford is holding Purdey in the Victorian folly, it is 16.45 and Crayford is going to kill Purdey at 5 pm, so it takes Steed 15 minutes to reach the folly by car, where he used to play with Crayford when they were boys.

 Driveway to "Fort Steed", the mansion where Steed is hiding with a key witness in Requiem, the inside of the pavilion from Legacy of Death on the right.